dschmenk/PLASMA/README.md

 All temporary values are loaded and manipulated on the PLASMA evaluation stack.
 This is a small (16 element) stack implemented in high performance memory/registers of the host CPU.
 Parameters to functions are passed on the evaluation stack, then moved to local variables for named reference inside the function.

 All calculations, data moves, and parameter passing are done on the evaluation stack.
 This stack is located on the zero page of the 6502; an efficient section of memory that can be addressed with only an eight bit address.
 As a structure that is accessed more than any other on PLASMA, it makes sense to put it in fastest memory.
 The evaluation stack is a 16-entry stack that is split into low bytes and high bytes.
 The 6502's X register is used to index into the evaluation stack.
-It *always* points to the top of the evaluation stack, so care must be taken to save/restore its value when calling native 6502 code.
+It *always* points to the top of the evaluation stack, so care must be taken to save and restore its value when calling native 6502 code.
 Parameters and results are also passed on the evaluation stack.
 Caller and callee must agree on the number of parameters: PLASMA does no error checking.
 Native functions can pull values from the evaluation stack by using the zero page indexed addressing using the X register.

 #### Call Stack